-Porcelain veneers are a wonderful cosmetic makeover restorations that can bring beauty and strength to imperfect front teeth.
+Porcelain veneers are wonderful cosmetic makeover restorations that can bring beauty and strength to imperfect front teeth.
 Cosmetic dentist Dr. James Fondriest can create gorgeous, high quality tooth covers in various styles with different veneering porcelains to fit the needs and desires of patients.
 Ceramics hold up to abuse much better than composite resin materials.

 Different Types of Veneering Porcelains